 Summary and conclusions

-- These purchase behaviors are attributed to the fact that when non-overweight people go grocery shopping while hungry, they tend to make more impulse purchases.
+- These purchase patterns are attributed to the fact that when non-overweight people go grocery shopping while hungry, they tend to make more impulse purchases.
 Conversely, when overweight people go shopping while they’re hungry, they end up feeling less focused on food, which helps them reduce their intention to purchase extra food from the start.

 - This effect of hunger on food-purchasing behavior remains significant even after controlling for background factors such as dieting.

 - In order to find the solution that works best for you, you should track your purchasing behavior over time, in order to identify whether you tend to purchase more food when you’re hungry or when you’re full.
-If you decide to do this, try to control for background factors as much as possible, such as the time of day in which you go shopping.
+If you do this, try to control for background factors as much as possible, such as the time of day in which you go shopping.